 Our 62-guest expedition ships offer the perfect platform for exploring.
 With a shallow draft, they can go where larger ships cannot, sailing through narrow channels where whales feed and among the remote islands dotting the Alaskan shoreline.

 A 62-guest expedition ship, National Geographic Sea Bird accommodates guests in 31 outside cabins.
 Her open bow and sundeck have ample space for all guests to stand together and share in the wildlife viewing experience.

 The twin sister ship to National Geographic Sea Bird, National Geographic Sea Lion is an identical expedition ship also accommodating 62 guests in 31 outside cabins.
 She has been compared by Andrew Evans, National Geographic writer, as the “closest thing” to Cousteau’s Calypso he’s ever had the pleasure to be on.

-Our newest ship in Alaska is a state-of-the-art, purpose-built expedition vessel made for exploring coastal waters, shallow coves, and fast-moving channels where wildlife congregate while sailing with the luxury of supreme comfort.
-Spacious cabins, open decks for wildlife viewing, and specialty tools for exploration make it the ideal platform for sailing in the remote areas of Alaska, the Pacific Northwest, Costa Rica, Panama, and Belize.
+Our newest ships in Alaska are state-of-the-art, purpose-built twin expedition vessels made for exploring coastal waters, shallow coves, and fast-moving channels where wildlife congregate while sailing with the luxury of supreme comfort.
+Spacious cabins, open decks for wildlife viewing, and specialty tools for exploration make them the ideal platform for sailing in the remote areas of Alaska, the Pacific Northwest, Costa Rica, Panama, and Belize.